 Canadian Women’s Hockey Team | Olympic Gold Medalist | Author

-Hayley Wickenheiser is regarded as one of the best female hockey players in the world.
+Hayley Wickenheiser is considered one of the best female hockey players in the world.
 Seven world championships, six Olympic appearances, five Olympic medals — she is a titan of sport and a leader both on and off the ice.
-In her 23 years as an Olympic athlete, she led her team to four gold medals and one silver medal and at the 2014 Sochi Olympics served as Canada’s official flag bearer.
-She now sits on the International Olympic Committee’s (IOC) Athletes Commission and is the Vice Chair of the Calgary 2026 Bid Committee.
-Beyond sport, Hayley is a community leader and an accomplished student and business woman who inspires audiences to give their best in everything they undertake.
+Wickenheiser now sits on the International Olympic Committee’s Athletes Commission, and is Vice Chair of the Calgary 2026 Bid Committee and the Player Development Assistant Director for the Toronto Maple Leafs.
+Beyond sport, she’s a community leader and an accomplished student and business woman who inspires audiences to give their best in everything they do.

-As part of the Canadian Women’s National Team since age 15, Hayley has won seven gold and four silver medals at Women’s World Hockey Championships.
-She made hockey history as the first female player to notch a point in a men’s professional game, and as the first woman in history to have played in/coached at four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs.
+In her 23 years as an Olympic athlete, Wickenheiser led her team to four gold medals and one silver medal, and served as Canada’s official flag bearer at the 2014 Sochi Olympics.
+She also won seven gold and four silver medals at Women’s World Hockey Championships as part of the Canadian Women’s National Team.
+Wickenheiser made hockey history as the first female player to notch a point in a men’s professional game, and as the first woman in history to have played in/coached at four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs.